JureSeselj/harmonize/README.md

 ### Likes
 - Allow user to express their interest in the post
-- Like icons is marked green if user likes the post
+- Like icons is marked blue if user likes the post
 - User cannot like their own posts
 - Allow user to narrow their search to liked posts only when clicked on the ‘Feed’ option in the small menu
 <details><summary>See feature screenshots</summary>